andrewjmcgehee/shahgo/README.md

 # shahgo

-a chess engine written in Go by andrewjmcgehee.
+a WIP chess engine written in Go